zakcali/wos2quartile-converter/README.md

 save as csv file to get Quartile/AHCI results

-this tool is useless now, because I wrote another utility named wos2q
+this tool is useless now, because I wrote another utility named wos2q. please use https://github.com/zakcali/wos2q if you have yearly all the quartile values of journals since 1997.

 # Example directory contents: